pbeffrey/jupyter-notebook-edm-01/README.md

 I suggest downloading both the data and doc files to different folders with a common root.
 The data tarball (*ghcnd_all.tar.gz*) will expand to create a folder with over 100,000 files (one for each GHCN station), so you might want to avoid opening that folder with a file browser.

-On my Linux system the folders are arranged like this:
+On my linux system the folders are arranged like this:
 - /media/data/GHCN/ghcnd_all/..data files..
 - /media/data/GHCN/docs/..doc files..

 Do something like the following:

-1. Create the common root folder, e.g., 'GHCN'; and create the docs folder under it.
+1. Create the common root folder—e.g., 'GHCN'—and create the docs folder under it.

 2. Download *ghcnd-inventory.txt* and *ghcnd-stations.txt* from the data website directly to the docs folder.